Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 Chronic fatigue and exhaustion

-With slow blood circulation in humans, the so-called "chronic fatigue".
+With slow blood circulation in a person, the so-called "chronic fatigue".

-Sometimes it is associated with a lot of work, high stress levels and some diseases.
-But often it is poor circulation that is responsible for the lack of energy in the muscles.
+Sometimes it is associated with a lot of work, high levels of stress and certain diseases.
+But often it is poor blood circulation that is responsible for insufficient energy in the muscles.

-The less oxygen and nutrients supplied to the muscles, the more tired the person feels.
-And even minor physical activity: climbed the stairs, did simple things, worked a little, etc. can cause pain, fatigue and poor health.
+The less oxygen and nutrients supplied to the muscles, the more tired a person feels.
+And even minor physical activity: climbed the stairs, did simple exercises, worked a little, etc. can cause pain, fatigue and poor health.

 A healthy lifestyle is the best prevention of dangerous diseases caused by poor blood circulation.
-Try to make adjustments in your life today!
+Try making adjustments to your life today!
 Take your step towards health!

 CATEGORIES